BabyFnord/update_wekan/README.md

 ### Credits

-Initially kindly coded by [Kim Diallo](https://diallo.kim), though abandoned long ago.
+Initially kindly coded by [Kim Diallo](https://diallo.kim), translation and ongoing development by [BabyFnord](https://github.com/BabyFnord).
+Though abandoned by Kim long ago, I try to maintain and improve the script as good as someone without serious coding skills can.
-Translation and ongoing development by [BabyFnord](https://github.com/BabyFnord)

 ### Achievements